Rush Museum

 founder and creative director

-Rush Museum Publishing wasn’t born to chase trends or fill shelves.
-It was built on conviction — the belief that some people still value things made with time, honesty, and the kind of beauty that doesn’t explain itself.
-It just stands there.
+Rush Museum was not created to chase trends or fill shelves.
+It began from conviction, from the belief that some people still value things made with time, honesty, and a kind of beauty that does not ask for attention, yet refuses to be ignored.

-We print photography with total freedom — and that means total responsibility.
+We print photography with total freedom, and that means total responsibility.
 No algorithms.
 No filters.
-Just photographers we admire and women who inspire.
-The result isn’t just a publication.
-It’s a statement in print about what still matters.
+Only photographers we admire and women who inspire.
+Every title is meant to read as a quiet statement in print about what still matters.

-Rush Museum Publishing is, in many ways, an extension of how I see the world.
+In many ways, Rush Museum is simply the way I see the world, on paper.
 Nothing rushed.
 Nothing disposable.
-Just one honest book at a time.
+One honest book at a time.

 Back to Top